Gravity (2013 film): Accolades

+The February 2020 issue of New York Magazine lists Gravity as among "The Best Movies That Lost Best Picture at the Oscars."

+In June 2025, it ranked number 97 on The New York Times' list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 219.

 Scientific accuracy

 Cuarón has stated that Gravity is not always scientifically accurate and that some liberties were needed to sustain the story.
 Despite this, the film has been praised for the realism of its premises and its overall adherence to physical principles, although several inaccuracies and exaggerations were still noted.
 According to NASA Astronaut Michael J. Massimino, who took part in Hubble Space Telescope Servicing Missions STS-109 and STS-125, "nothing was out of place, nothing was missing.
 There was a one-of-a-kind wirecutter we used on one of my spacewalks and sure enough they had that wirecutter in the movie."